oliv3r/MHI-AC-Trace/SPI.md

 # SPI Bus
 ## Interface
 The AC is the SPI master.
 MHI uses the signals SCK, MOSI and MISO.
-A slave select signal is not supported.
+A slave select signal is not supported, and must be determined from the clock.

 Name | Function |input/output
 ------------ | ------------- |--------------